jsmarier-courses/midterm-project-carolinewurster/mpad2003_midterm_carolinewurster.md

 * Make specific observations about at least three columns:
 What types of variables are we dealing with?
 Be specific.
 For example: "Column A features nominal variables with the names of all participants in the study.
 Column B includes the age of each participant as discrete variables."

+Column B contains the status of each service request as a nominal variable.
+The status describes each request as either resolved, active, or cancelled.
+If the request is resolved, it means the problem was fixed.
+If the request is active, it is still being worked on.
+If the request is cancelled, it means the service is no longer needed.

+Columns H and I contain the latitude and longitude of each service request as continuous variables.
+However, many rows have ‘/N’ instead of a location, likely because certain service requests could be linked to specific households.
+Revealing the exact location might compromise privacy.
+Instead, the dataset includes the ward for each service request.
+This way, the precise address is not disclosed, but the general area (ward) is still provided.

+Column A contains the service request ID of each request made, represented as discrete variables.
+Each ID provides a unique numeric identifier that allows for easy tracking and reference within the dataset.
+This identifier ensures that each request can be precisely located in the records without the need to reference other details, such as location, which helps maintain confidentiality.
+By using unique IDs, it is possible to manage, update, and analyze individual requests efficiently, even if other details of the request (like location) are withheld for privacy.

 * Is there something missing, out of the ordinary, surprising?
 The wards that had the highest frequency of service requests in Ottawa were: